- Home

 - Alumnae Leadership Council

-The Alumnae Leadership Council is a formal chapter of the Law School's Alumni Association and is open to all alumnae.
-Our goals include offering Mentoring Circles, assisting the Law School staff in their efforts to recruit and develop women in the law, and helping to raise funds for women-focused programs and scholarships at SJU Law.
+The Alumnae Leadership Council is a chapter of the St. John's Law Alumni Association and is open to all alumni.
+Our goals include offering Mentoring Circles, helping the Law School recruit and develop women in the law, and raising funds for its women-focused programs and scholarships.

-To learn more about the Mentoring Circles Program, or to join one of the Committees of the Alumnae Leadership Council, please contact:
+For more information about the Alumnae Leadership Council and our Mentoring Circles Program, or to join one of our committees, please contact:

 Director of Major Gifts